 The authors would like to thank W. P. Schleich, M. Zych, H. Müller, A. Wolf, D. Fabian, M. Efremov and A. Friedrich for stimulating and helpful discussions.
-Additionally the authors would like to thank the referee for careful reading and for helpful feedback and comments improving this paper.
 The QUANTUS and INTENTAS projects are supported by the German Space Agency at the German Aerospace Center (Deutsche Raumfahrtagentur im Deutschen Zentrum für Luft- und Raumfahrt, DLR) with funds provided by the Federal Ministry for Economic Affairs and Climate Action (Bundesministerium für Wirtschaft und Klimaschutz, BMWK) due to an enactment of the German Bundestag under Grant Nos.
-50WM2250D (QUANTUS+) and 50WM2178 (IN-TENTAS).
+50WM2250D (QUANTUS+) and 50WM2178 (INTENTAS).
 RL acknowledges the support by the Science Sphere Quantum Science of Ulm University.